 - TPU announces the return of over $50,000 to three tenants in the Chinatown/Lower East Side neighborhood of Manhattan whose landlord claimed significant increases in rent from one year to the next based on IAIs but could not substantiate the work.

 - The TPU serves a “Cease and Desist” letter on an East Village landlord who sent a letter to his building’s tenants requiring them to vacate their homes based on demolition without filing the legally required documents.

-- Governor Cuomo announces subpoena served on a Chinatown landlord allegedly harassing primarily elderly Asian-American tenants.
+- The state announces subpoena served on a Chinatown landlord allegedly harassing primarily elderly Asian-American tenants.

 - TPU investigators, auditors and attorneys have recaptured more than 32,000 units that landlords had failed to register, restoring them to rent regulation, saving the State over a billion dollars in rehabilitation and reconstruction costs.

-- The TPU serves a “Cease and Desist” letter on an East Harlem landlord harassing a long-term tenant based on her immigration status.
+- The TPU serves a “Cease and Desist” letter on an East Harlem landlord harassing a long-term tenant based on his, her or their immigration status.

 - TPU initiated audits have resulted in restoring more than $600,000 in overcharges to tenants who did not know they were paying more than required by the Rent Laws.

 - TPU assists New York State Homes and Community Renewal Housing Finance Agency in the eligibility determination of potential landlords for entitlement to state loans/grants/tax credits, by investigating and vetting a potential landlord's financial soundness and mortgage holdings for signs of overleveraging within their portfolios or allegations of increased tenant turnover through harassment.

 - The state announces subpoena served on Brooklyn landlord alleged to have systematically harassed rent-regulated tenants.